-From the Refugee’s Suitcase:
+From the Refugee’s Suitcase

-You’re invited to a reading and conversation with Albanian poet from Kosovo Xhevdet Bajraj and his translators, Ani Gjika and Alice Whitmore.
+The Albanian Institute is delighted to invite you to a reading and conversation with Albanian poet from Kosovo Xhevdet Bajraj and his translators, Ani Gjika and Alice Whitmore.

 This transnational event will feature a multilingual reading in Albanian, Spanish, and English with Bajraj presenting his recently published chapbook of poems, Emergency Exit (Laertes Press, 2020).
 Bajraj will be in conversation with his translators to discuss his work and the art of translation.
 Audience Q&A will follow the reading.
 This virtual event is presented by Albanian Institute, organized and moderated by Ani Gjika.

 Ani Gjika is an Albanian-born writer, author and translator of eight books and chapbooks of poetry including Bread on Running Waters (2013).
 Her translation from the Albanian of Luljeta Lleshanaku’s Negative Space (New Directions, 2018) was a PEN Award finalist for Poetry in Translation and shortlisted for the International Griffin Poetry Prize.
 Gjika is the recipient of awards and fellowships from the NEA, English PEN, and the Robert Pinsky Global Fellowship, among others.

 Alice Whitmore is the Pushcart Prize-nominated translator of Mariana Dimópulos’s Imminence and All My Goodbyes, and Guillermo Fadanelli’s See You at Breakfast?
 She is the translations editor for Cordite Poetry Review and a founding member of TransCollaborate: Collaborative Translation for Inclusion.